Martin Spelmann

-Martin Spelmann (born 21 March 1987) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Hvidovre IF.
+Martin Spelmann (born 21 March 1987) is a retired Danish professional footballer who played as a midfielder and current manager of Hvidovre IF's U23 team.

 Spelmann is a defensive midfielder, but can also play as a fullback and wingback, as well as on a wing position on the right flank.

 Career

 He signed for Strømsgodset in February 2019, prior to the 2019 season, but was released from the club after one season.

 After a year at Mjällby in Sweden, Spelmann returned to Denmark and signed with Hvidovre IF on 2 June 2021.
+In the summer of 2025, Spelmann extended his contract at Hvidovre until the end of the year, and was simultaneously appointed head coach of the club's U23/reserve team, which played in the Denmark Series.

+On 29 November 2025, Spelmann confirmed that he had decided to retire from playing, but would continue at Hvidovre as the U23 coach.
+In February 2026, Spellmann was appointed as assistant coach of the Denmark U16 national team, replacing Nicolai Boilesen.
+He took on the role alongside his position as U23 manager at Hvidovre.